Reviewing the 2013-14 Season

-Associate Head Coach Clive Terrelonge enters his ninth year with the University of Connecticut Women's Track and Field Team.
+Associate Head Coach Clive Terrelonge enters his tenth year with the University of Connecticut Women's Track and Field Team.
 Since his hire in 2004, the Connecticut program has become an increasing force on the National stage.
 His sprint/hurdle group has garnered multiple Big East and ECAC titles, as well as NCAA All-America Honors.
 For his efforts, Terrelonge has been a five time recipient of the USTFCCA North Eastern Region Coach of the Year.

-The most recent 2011-2012 season was no exception to Terrelonge's successful tenure at Connecticut.
+The 2011-2012 season was no exception to Terrelonge's successful tenure at Connecticut.
 The Indoor season was highlighted by the Distance Medley Relay, which earned NCAA All American Honors, running 11:10.24to earn eighth place at Nationals.
 Two-time All American and DMR 400 meter leg, Celina Emerson, followed her successful indoor season by reaching the NCAA East semifinal during the outdoor campaign.
 Joining Emerson from the sprint/hurdle group, were teammates Ana Groff and Madeline Smith in the 800 and 100H respectively.
 The outdoor season also included a record breaking 4x400 relay team, to help the Huskies reach an overall 2nd place finish at the ECAC championships.

 2012 was an exciting year for the Connecticut track and field team as well as for the alumni.
 Former Husky hurdler, Phylicia George, represented Canada in the Games of the XXX Olympiad.
 She reached the final of the 100 hurdles running a personal best of 12.65.
 Coached by Terrelonge during her collegiate career, George made history by becoming the first UConn alumni to reach the Olympic games in the sport.
 Competing in the 2012 Olympic trials were 2011 graduate Trisha Ann Hawthorne and 2005 graduate April Garner.
 Both athletes reached the semifinal in their respective events; Hawthorne in 100 m dash for Jamaica and Garner in the 100 Hurdles for the US.